cyrex562/imgui-rs/docs/BACKENDS.md

 - For some high-level frameworks, a single backend usually handle both 'Platform' and 'Renderer' parts.<BR>
   e.g. Allegro 5 ([imgui_impl_allegro5.cpp](https://github.com/ocornut/imgui/blob/master/backends/imgui_impl_allegro5.cpp)).
 If you end up creating a custom backend for your engine, you may want to do the same.

-An application usually combines 1 Platform backend + 1 Renderer backend + main Dear ImGui sources.
+An application usually combines 1 Platform backend + 1 Renderer backend + main Dear Imgui sources.
 For example, the [example_win32_directx11](https://github.com/ocornut/imgui/tree/master/examples/example_win32_directx11) application combines imgui_impl_win32.cpp + imgui_impl_dx11.cpp.
 There are 20+ examples in the [examples/](https://github.com/ocornut/imgui/blob/master/examples/) folder.
 See [EXAMPLES.MD](https://github.com/ocornut/imgui/blob/master/docs/EXAMPLES.md) for details.

-**Once Dear ImGui is setup and running, run and refer to `ImGui::ShowDemoWindow()` in imgui_demo.cpp for usage of the end-user API.**
+**Once Dear Imgui is setup and running, run and refer to `Imgui::ShowDemoWindow()` in imgui_demo.cpp for usage of the end-user API.**

 ### What are backends

-Dear ImGui is highly portable and only requires a few things to run and render, typically:
+Dear Imgui is highly portable and only requires a few things to run and render, typically:

  - Required: providing mouse/keyboard inputs (fed into the `ImGuiIO` structure).
  - Required: uploading the font atlas texture into graphics memory.